 The sex organ (penis or clitoris) is the only erectile organ of the body.
-When a person is aroused (the mind’s response to eroticism) there is an increase in the rate of blood flow around the body.
-This increased blood flow causes swelling to varying degrees, called tumescence, in the genitals.
+When a person is aroused (their mind responds positively to eroticism), the brain causes an increase in the rate of blood flowing to the genitals.
+Our physical arousal, which involves increased blood-flow in the corpus cavernosa causes swelling to varying degrees, called tumescence, of the sex organ (or phallus).

+Female orgasm is a miracle for two reasons.
+Firstly, we usually only evolve functionality for a specific (life-critical) purpose.
+Secondly, we also lose characteristics that have no useful function.
+Male orgasm triggers ejaculation but female orgasm has no role in reproduction.
 Female orgasm is a hangover from how the sexes evolved.
-Female orgasm is a miracle because we usually only evolve characteristics that have a purpose.
-We are also likely to lose characteristics that have no useful function.
-Male orgasm triggers ejaculation but female orgasm has no role in reproduction.
+As an internal organ, the clitoris has much less significance for a woman than the penis has for a man.
 The clitoris is the source of female orgasm, which provides a woman’s own personal pleasure.